thecafapp/thecafapp/README.md

 # The Caf App
-The Caf is a webapp that acts as an easy way to access hours and the menu from the cafeteria.
+The Caf App is a webapp that acts as an easy way to access hours and the menu from the cafeteria.
 It's a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started